christabella/dropbox_link_downloader/README.md

 ## how to use this thing
 1. Create a folder in which you want your Java notes to go (e.g. "05.001 Course Material")
-2. Dump downloadjavanotes.py into the folder
+2. Dump `downloadjavanotes.py` into the folder
-3. Execute the program
+3. Run `downloadjavanotes.py`